 A lot of girls happen to be slim and I think the backlash against size zero is causing more harm than good.
 Naturally slim girls are being persecuted.

 Some people are just born thin.
 It’s part of their genes.
 But there are also some people who desire to be models and put their bodies in detrimental health conditions just to become what they perceive as “beautiful” and “model-esque”.
 I guess it’s just correct that they don’t hire models who are underweight and unhealthy since the modeling industry is a stressful business.
 Talent agencies will lose business opportunities just because they hired irresponsible models.
-This is a good way of promoting health.posted about 1 year ago
+This is a good way of promoting health.posted over 1 year ago